Earnest payment

 A potential buyer of property of high value such as residential real estate generally signs a contract and pays a sum acceptable to the seller by way of earnest money.
 The amount varies enormously, depending upon local custom and the state of the local market at the time of contract negotiations.

+In the United States, earnest money deposits typically range from 1% to 3% of the agreed purchase price, though in highly competitive markets the amount may be negotiated higher to strengthen the buyer's offer.
+The deposit is generally protected by contingency clauses written into the purchase agreement, such as financing, inspection, or appraisal contingencies, which allow the buyer to recover the deposit if a specified condition is not met.
+If the buyer withdraws from the transaction without invoking a valid contingency, the seller is typically entitled to retain the earnest money as liquidated damages for the breach of contract.

 If the seller accepts the offer, the earnest money is held in trust or escrow.

-These funds may be held directly by the seller's attorney, the real estate broker (as in the State of New York) or by a settlement or title company (as in states like California, Florida, and Texas).
+These funds may be held directly by the seller's attorney, the real estate broker (as in the State of New York) or by a settlement or title company (as in states like California, New Jersey, Florida, and Texas).

 When the transaction is settled then the deposit is applied to the buyer's portion of the remaining costs.
 If the offer is rejected, the earnest money is usually returned, since no binding contract has been entered into.